ayush-agarwal-0502/Placement-guidance-juniors/README.md

 Q What did MAS offer ?

 A - They offered me 10 mock GDs which helped my impromptu skills, 5 mock interviews to polish any question answering style mistake if any.
 They gave me lots of practice question modules.
 And most importantly they knew exactly what is the "syllabus", what is asked and what isn't.
 And they were always availaible for discussions, as they were our seniors only.
-And they also called alums which they knew so that they can guide us about the tests .
+And they also called alums which they knew which were selected in the companies so that they can guide us about the tests .
+They also help you make resumes , and hr questions ke answers (a bit like teacher ke pass jaake answers check kara sakte ho and they will suggest modifications xd )

 Q Do they ask DSA ?

 A - No , infoedge does not ask DSA .
-Navi, Sprinklr, Hilabs, Publicis Sapient ask DSA , Infoedge, FPL Technologies don't ask DSA, and Im not sure about Microsoft and Walmart since they were on hiring freeze in my year. **You are expected to know about 80-90% the DSA sde people know**.
+Navi, Sprinklr, Hilabs, Publicis Sapient ask DSA , Infoedge, FPL Technologies don't ask DSA, and Im not sure about Microsoft and Walmart since they were on hiring freeze in my year. **You are expected to know about 80-90% the DSA sde people know** (Even have to do standard graphs and dp questions also).
 It takes about 6 months to master it so if u have time start accordingly, else start ASAP.
 Coding questions are asked in the first round, whether it is asked in interview or not should be asked to someone who gave those company interviews.
 You do not want to end up eliminated in first round just bcoz some SDE person did the coding questions and got ahead.
 So do prepare .
 Also a bit extra preparation won't hurt as it will allow sde to become ur backup.

 Q Does cpi matter ?

 A - Yes.
 How much is needed ?
 That I cant say, but atleast above 7-8 .
 When companies have too many perfect scores, they sort the list of students according to cpi and then select the top students.
 So ur cpi needs to be better than ur batch .

+Q Internship (IIT BHU ) in data science

+A - I don't think zyada companies aati hai for data science so prepare sde backup, mera 2nd week me nvidia ho gaya tha so Im not aware of Data Science scene for internships in iit bhu .
+Microsoft DS aayegi (tbh thoda random hire karti hai atleast mere year me , no offence) and mastercard AI aayegi